EESSI/docs/docs/using_eessi/setting_up_environment.md

 2. This is the prompt indicating that you have access to the EESSI software stack.

-The last line is the prompt.
+The last line is the shell prompt.

-:clap: Your environment is set up!
+:clap: Your environment is now set up, you are ready to start running software provided by EESSI!